-Other information consists of the information included in the Group's 2023 annual report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2024 annual report, other than the consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information in its annual report.
-The Group's annual report for the year ended December 31, 2023 is expected to be made available to us after the date of this auditor's report.

-Our opinion on the consolidated financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.